Top 12 Loss Prevention Officer Skills to Put on Your Resume

 1. Surveillance Techniques

-Surveillance techniques in the context of a Loss Prevention Officer involve covertly monitoring and observing customer and employee behavior to identify and prevent theft, fraud, or misconduct within retail or corporate environments.
-These techniques can include the use of CCTV systems, floor observations, and electronic article surveillance (EAS) systems to deter and detect criminal activities.
+Surveillance techniques in the context of a Loss Prevention Officer involve discreetly monitoring customer and employee behavior to identify and prevent theft, fraud, or misconduct in retail or corporate environments.
+This includes use of CCTV systems, floor observations, and electronic article surveillance (EAS) to deter and detect criminal activity.

 Why It's Important